-Transferring money to Thailand from your home country, be it the US, Canada, Australia, or UK, has been a pain point for just about every expat at one time or another.
-But we all have to do it.
+Sending money to Thailand from your home country, be it the US, Canada, Australia, or the UK, has been a pain point for just about every expat at one time or another.

-The scale of it is huge.
+The scale of it is huge:

-We all know banks are generally a rip-off when it comes to sending money, but hiding your money under a mattress is exactly a safe bet these days, not that it ever has been.
+We all know banks are generally a rip-off when it comes to sending money, but hiding your money under a mattress isn't exactly a safe bet these days – not that it ever has been.

-Okay, so you are abroad, so you expect to pay a small fee, but not for them to make a big profit out of it – and believe me, they do.
+Okay, so you are abroad.
+You expect to pay a small fee, but not for the bank to make a big profit out of it – and believe me, they do.

-1: Transfer Fee
+1: The Bank Transfer Fee

-2: Receiving Fee
+2: The Receiving Fee

 3: Currency Conversion Charge